 Stay compliant with Fonn

-Geotagging photographs and Part L reports are managed easily within Fonn’s platform; and one images have been tagged they are automatically added to the Scope of Works for simpler document management.
+Geotagging photographs and Part L reports are managed easily within Fonn’s platform.
 Everyone involved in the project has access to the same information, ensuring the whole team is aligned and aware of changes and updates as they happen.